dev-aslam/youtube-focus-mode/README.md

 ### Installation

-1. **Install Tampermonkey**:
+1. **Install Tampermonkey**:\
   If you haven't already, install Tampermonkey for your browser from [tampermonkey.net](https://www.tampermonkey.net/).

-2. **Install the User Script**:
+2. **Install the User Script**:\
-Click [here](https://github.com/dev-aslam/youtube-focus-mode/raw/main/youtube_focus.user.js),document.head.appendChild(e)})()) to install the YouTube Focus Mode userscript.
+  Click [here](https://github.com/dev-aslam/youtube-focus-mode/raw/main/youtube_focus.user.js) to install the YouTube Focus Mode userscript.

-3. **Activate the Script**:
+3. **Activate the Script**:\
   Once installed, visit YouTube.
 The script should automatically transform the homepage to its focused mode.

 ### Disabling the Script